ciscoheat/HaxeContracts/README.md

 A [Design by contract](http://en.wikipedia.org/wiki/Design_by_contract) library for Haxe.

-Heavily inspired by [Microsoft Code Contracts](http://research.microsoft.com/en-us/projects/contracts/), with a few changes like camelCase and taking advantage of Haxe's type inference.
+Heavily inspired by [Microsoft Code Contracts](http://research.microsoft.com/en-us/projects/contracts/), with a few code convention changes like camelCase and better use of Haxe's type inference.

 ## Download and Install
 Install via [haxelib](http://haxe.org/doc/haxelib/using_haxelib):